mpetavy/netio/README.md

 * Looping rounds with timeout or file transfer
 * MD5, SHA224 or SHA256 Hash digest calculation and verification

-To test data transmission there must be two NETO sessions running.
+To test data transfer there must be two NETO sessions running.

+Both the client and server calculate on their own a hash digest of the sent and received data.

+The data receiving endpoint can be configured to verify the hash digest with a defined value (-e).

 * A client (-c) and a server (-s).
+* In default the client connects to the server and send data

-* The client connects and sends data to the server.
+* By using "-dr" and "-ds" the client still connects to the server but this time the server sends test data

-* Data can be zero bytes (default), random bytes (-r) or the content of a file (-f).
+* Data can be zero bytes (default), random bytes (-r) or the content of a file(s) (-f).
-Both the client and server calculate on their own a hash digest of the sent and received data.
-The server can be configured to verify the hash digest with a defined value (-e).

-* If there is the need that still the client connects to the server, but data transmission must be done from the server to the client then the server can be decorated as data sender (-ds) and the client can be decorated as data receiver "-dr".

-* If the received data can be dumped to a file (-f).
+* The received data can be dumped to a file (-f).

-* In default the data transmission is done in a loop.
+* The data receiving endpoint loops for connections forever
+* The data receiving endpoint can be breaked by CTRL and then gives a result of runs, correct and erroneous data transfers
 * The amount of loop steps in default is 1 (-lc).
-* If no file content for transmission is provided then each loop step is limited in default to 1 sec. (-lt) With that data throughput performance can be measured.
+* If no file content for transfer is provided then each loop step is limited in default to 1 sec. (-lt) Can produce different data transfers
-* If a file content for transmission is provided then each loop step transfers the data whithout limitation
+* If a file content for transfer is provided then each loop step transfers the data without limitations

 ## Connection roles and data roles
 With two NETIO there must always be a "client" and a "server" to communicate.